At the conclusion of their curriculum, each cohort sits for the Physician Assistant National Certifying Exam.

-YES, all applicants must apply through CASPA and the application must be completed and received by AACC by September 1 for consideration.
+YES, all applicants must apply through CASPA and the application must be completed and received by UMB by September 1 for consideration.

-AACC will send notification via e-mail when the application is received and instructions regarding how to proceed with the admission process.
+UMB will send notification via e-mail when the application is received and instructions regarding how to proceed with the admission process